Horizontal-org/Tella-Android/README.md

 **Step 6: Pushing your branch and creating a pull request** Push your branch up and create a pull request.
 Please indicate which issue your PR addresses in the title.

 ## Translating the app <a id="translating"></a>
-Language accessibility is one of our priority, so we work hard to make Tella available in languages spoken by communities who express the need for Tella.

-Currently Tella is available in:
-- Arabic
-- Belarusian
-- Burmese
-- English
-- Indonesian
-- Jingpho
-- Kannada
-- Karen Sgaw
-- Malayalam
-- Portuguese
-- Russian
-- Spanish (Latin America)
-- Tamil

-We, however, don't always have the capacity or resources to keep all translations up to date.
-If you wish to contribute to the translation of Tella, you can join [the Tella project on Lokalise](https://app.lokalise.com/public/9394139661a3d89da6fa91.77098206/) and contribute from there.

-If you want us to add a new language, send us an email.
+Tella is currently available in [17 languages](https://tella-app.org/translating-tella).
+We are always looking to translate Tella into more languages.

+If you are interested in adding a new language, or if you noticed a mistake or a missing translation, you can join [follow our contributing guidelines](https://tella-app.org/translating-tella/#how-do-i-become-a-translator).

 ## Contact us <a id="contact"></a>
 We love hearing from users, designers, and developers!

+We host monthly [community meetings](https://tella-app.org/community-meetings) and we offer different ways to [contact-us](https://tella-app.org/contact-us).

 If you have any question, ideas or suggestions on how we can improve or what new features we should add, or if you need support deploying Tella, don't hesitate to reach out!

-You email us at contact@tella-app.org.